lks-ai/anynode/README.md

 1. Make sure you have the `openai` module installed through pip: `pip install openai`
 2. Add your `OPENAI_API_KEY` variable to your Environment Variables.
 [How to get your OpenAI API key](https://platform.openai.com/docs/quickstart)

+`AnyNode 🍄` Is the node that directly uses OpenAI with the latest ChatGPT (whichever that may be at the time)

 ### Gemini Instructions
 1. You don't need any extra module, so don't worry about that
 2. Add your `GOOGLE_API_KEY` variable to your Environment Variables.
 [How to get your Google API key](https://aistudio.google.com/app/apikey)

-`AnyNode 🍄 (Gemini)` is still being tested so it could contain bugs.
+`AnyNode 🍄 (Gemini)` is still being tested so it probably contains bugs.
 I will update this today.

 ## How it Works